Tasneem011/ElectricityBillSystem/README.md

 # ElectricityBillSystem
-Developed a simple bill system for electricity using spring boot and hibernate and jpa
+Developed a simple bill system for electricity using spring boot and hibernate and jpa and mysql